The Inward Investment and International Taxation Review: Canada

 Under special rules (specified investment flowthrough (SIFT) rules), certain publicly traded partnerships that carry on business activities or earn certain types of income may be liable for tax on that income on the same basis as a public corporation.
 Any after-tax income subject to that tax is treated as a dividend payable to the partners.

-A non-resident corporation or other person may carry on business directly in Canada through a branch (PE).
+A non-resident corporation or other person may carry on business directly in Canada through a branch (permanent establishment (PE)).
 A PE is not a separate entity from its foreign 'parent'.
 A foreign business that carries on business in Canada generally must register in each of the provinces in which the business is carried on and must designate an agent for service in that province.

 Non-resident corporations who carry on business in Canada are subject to tax (including branch tax) on the income from such business (subject to treaty relief) and must file tax returns in Canada reporting their income and other amounts.